A zero-day vulnerability in Telegram’s Android app, known as EvilVideo, enabled attackers to distribute malicious files disguised as innocent videos.

 Hamster Kombat’s Viral Success Spawns Malicious Copycat

-The rise of cybercriminal activity has coincided with the popularity of the Telegram-based cryptocurrency game Hamster Kombat, as cyber attackers seek financial gain.
+The rise of cybercriminal activity has coincided with the popularity of the Telegram-based cryptocurrency game Hamster Kombat.
+Cyber attackers seek financial gain.
 ESET has discovered fake app stores promoting the game, GitHub repositories hosting Lumma Stealer for Windows disguised as automation tools, and an unofficial Telegram channel distributing an Android trojan named Ratel.

 Launched in March 2024, Hamster Kombat boasts over 250 million players, according to its developers.
 Telegram CEO Pavel Durov has praised the game as the “fastest-growing digital service in the world” and announced that Hamster’s team will mint its token on TON, bringing blockchain benefits to a massive audience.

-Ratel, distributed via a Telegram channel named “hamster_easy,” masquerades as the game (“Hamster.apk“) and requests users to grant it notification access and set it as the default SMS application.
+Ratel, distributed via a Telegram channel named “hamster_easy,” masquerades as the game (“Hamster.apk“).
+And it requests users to grant it notification access and set it as the default SMS application.
 It then contacts a remote server to obtain a phone number.

-Next, the malware sends a Russian language SMS to that number, likely controlled by the malware operators, to receive further instructions.
+Next, the malware sends a Russian language SMS to that number.
+It’s likely controlled by the malware operators, to receive further instructions.

 “The threat actors can control the compromised device via SMS: They can instruct it to send texts to specific numbers or even make calls,” ESET stated.
 “The malware can also check the victim’s Sberbank Russia account balance by sending a message with the text баланс (balance) to the number 900.”